The History of Ocean Park

 Ocean Park is Founded

 The idea of Ocean Park was first discussed at the centennial conference of the Free Will Baptist denomination at The Weirs, NH in July 1880.
-(The Free Will Baptists later changed their name to the Free Baptists before joining with the Northern Baptists in 1911 to form the American Baptist Church.)
+(The Free Will Baptists later changed their name to the Free Baptists before joining with the Northern Baptists in 1911, which later became the American Baptist Churches USA.)
 At that time, many denominations were organizing summer encampments along the lines of the Methodist camp at Chautauqua, NY.
 Among those advocating for an encampment were several leaders from Bates College, a Free Will Baptist institution in Lewiston, ME, thus cementing a long-standing relationship between the College and Ocean Park.

 The conference at The Weirs appointed a committee to find a suitable seaside location; they considered eight possibilities along the New England coast before recommending the purchase of the 45-acre Guilford property in Old Orchard Beach for $5,000.
 In the fall of 1880, the denominational leaders gathered to walk the beach and woods, and to dedicate the land with prayer.